Society for Creative Anachronism: Royalty

 The SCA has ceremonial rulers chosen by winning tournaments (Kings/Queens, Princes/Princesses) in SCA armoured combat.
 Barons and Baronesses are appointed by Royalty, although some baronies hold elections or competitions to choose their preferred Baron and/or Baroness.
 One of the primary functions of state for reigning monarchs is to recognize participant achievement through awards.
 Most awards denote excellence in a specific pursuit such as local service, arts and sciences, and combat.
-Some awards change the precedence and title of the recipient, giving him or her the privilege of being known as "Lord"/"Lady", "Baron", "Duchess", "Master", and so forth.
+Some awards change the precedence and title of the recipient, giving them the privilege of being known as "Lord"/"Lady", "Baron", "Duchess", "Master", and so forth.
 High level awards are often given with the consultation of the other people who have received the award, such as peerages and consulting orders.
 The Crown has some authority over other matters relating to leadership, but the extent of this varies from kingdom to kingdom.